proycon/analiticcl/README.md

 output.tsv
 ```

 The ``--lexicon`` argument can be specified multiple times for multiple lexicons.
-When you want to use a corpus-derived
-lexicon, use ``--corpus`` instead (can be used multiple times too).
-The difference affects only the scoring where
-items from a validated lexicon will be esteemed higher than those from a background corpus.
-Both types of lexicons may
-contain frequency information (will be used by default when present).
+Lexicons may
+contain absolute frequency information, but frequencies between multiple lexicons must be balanced!
 In case you are using multiple lexicons, you can
 get analiticcl to output information on which lexicon a match was found in by setting. ``--output-lexmatch``.
+The order
+of the lexicons matters; if multiple lexicons contain the same entry, only the first lexicon is returned as a match.

 If you want JSON output rather than TSV, use the ``--json`` flag.